NVIDIA/workbench-example-hybrid-rag/README.md

 <img src="./code/chatui/static/local-ms.gif" width="85%" height="auto">

 #### Additional Configurations
-* You must have access to NeMo Inference Microservice (NIMs) [General Availability Program](https://catalog.ngc.nvidia.com/orgs/nim/teams/meta/containers/llama3-8b-instruct/tags).
+* You must have access to NVIDIA NIM.
+Sign up for free today with the [NVIDIA Developer Program](https://developer.nvidia.com/developer-program)!
 * Shut down any other processes running locally on the GPU as these may result in memory issues when running the microservice locally.

 ### Inference